capshaw/sudoku/README.md

 ## Solver Limitations

 As of right now the solver can only solve puzzles that don't require backtracking to solve.
-Recursive backtracking is planned eventually, but opens up a lot of problems (*Is there exactly one solution to this puzzle?*).
+Recursive backtracking is planned eventually, but opens up a lot of problems (Answering: Is there exactly one solution to this puzzle? becomes a little harder).

 ## Planned features